Red Nose Day Goes Virtual to Help Kids Impacted by COVID-19

-For the first time since it began in 2015, Red Nose Day is going virtual.
+For the first time since coming to the U.S. in 2015, Red Nose Day is going virtual.

-In light of the coronavirus and in an effort to help the public adhere to current health recommendations to avoid face-touching, Red Nose Day’s iconic Red Noses will be digital, rather than sold in Walgreens stores.
+In light of the coronavirus pandemic and in an effort to help the public adhere to current health recommendations to avoid face-touching, Red Nose Day’s iconic red clown noses will be digital, rather than sold in Walgreens stores.

-The sixth annual Red Nose Day, which airs on May 21 at 8 p.m.
-ET/PT, will start with Ben Stiller bringing the phenomenon of escape rooms to television in spectacularly over-the-top style with "Celebrity Escape Room."
-Stiller, along with Jack Black, Lisa Kudrow, Courteney Cox, and Adam Scott, will star in a one-hour high-energy, no-holds-barred escape room show.
+The sixth annual Red Nose Day, which airs May 21 on NBC at 8 p.m.
+ET/PT, will kick off with Ben Stiller bringing the phenomenon of escape rooms to television in spectacularly over-the-top style.
+Stiller, along with Jack Black, Lisa Kudrow, Courteney Cox, and Adam Scott, will star in a one-hour high-energy, no-holds-barred "Celebrity Escape Room."

 Following "Celebrity Escape Room," the two-hour "Red Nose Day Special" will feature the biggest names across entertainment with a packed lineup of music, comedy and short documentary films to educate and engage viewers.